psilosanctum/cardano-blockfrost-api/README.md

 ###### Figure 2 & 3 - Transactions

-    Transaction data provides key insights on the growth of the Cardano network over time and the blockchain's tokenomics.
-Our graphics illustrate stability in fees as transaction volume increases significantly.
+    Transaction data provides key insights on the growth of the Cardano network and its tokenomics.
+    Our graphics illustrate stability in fees as transaction volume increases significantly over time.
     Despite the increase in network activity, the cost to transact (i.e. the cost to do business) on the blockchain remains relatively predictable.
 Ethereum cannot claim similar transaction fee stability; therefore, Cardano's network currently offers both superior tokenomics and technology.

 ![Fees vs. Transactions](https://github.com/psilosanctum/cardano-blockfrost-api/blob/main/graph_screenshots/fees_vs_transactions.png)